mdrights/LiveSlak/README.txt

 noload=mod1[,mod2[...]] => Prevent loading of one or more squashfs modules from the directory "/liveslak/addons".
   By default all these "addon" modules are loaded on boot.

+=== Network boot ===

+nfsroot=ip.ad.dr.ess:/path/to/liveslak =>defines the IP address of the NFS server, and the path to the extracted content of Slackware Live Edition.

+nic=<driver>:<interface>:<dhcp|static>[:ipaddr:netmask[:gateway]]
+  => network device customization, usually this parameter is not needed when your network runs a DHCP server.
+  Specify a driver if UDEV does not detect the device.
+Specify the interface if Slackware Live can not figure it out.
+If you specify 'static' you need to also specify ipaddr and netmask.
+The gateway is optional but needed to access the internet for instance.

 === Hardware related ===